My employee is refusing to return to work. What can we do?

 Most employees will be looking for reassurance that their employer has carried out substantial risk assessments into how social distancing measures are going to be implemented following lockdown.
 They will want to know how they can access the facilities, how they can use the lift (particularly if they have mobility issues), how are they going to avoid coming into contact with others on the stairwell as well working with others on site.

-Employers must work on getting operating procedures in place not on from their own health and safety risk perspective but also to provide reassurance to their workforce to get reintroduce them to the workplace.
+Employers must work on getting operating procedures in place not only from their own health and safety risk perspective but also to provide reassurance to their workforce, reintroduce them to the workplace and fulfil their duty of care to their staff.
 Is there a possibility for the employee to continue to work from home?
 Would this assist the employee?
 If this can be facilitated, it ought to be considered seriously.

 Where there is no clause in the contract of employment which gives the employee the right to full pay in a situation where they are not arriving for work, then the employer has the right to withhold pay if the employee is not available for work.
 If the employee is not unwell and not eligible for contractual sick pay or SSP, an employer may wish to gain the employee’s agreement to a period of unpaid leave for assurance.

-An employer can begin disciplinary proceedings against an employee who is refusing to work, however in the interests of the employer-employee relationship this should be a last resort.
-The employer must discuss the employees concerns with them first and see if they can be resolved by reassuring the employee of measures that are being taken to ensure the safety of employees.
+An employer can begin disciplinary proceedings against an employee who is unreasonably refusing to work, however in the interests of the employer-employee relationship this should be a last resort.
+The employer must discuss the employees concerns with them first, understand the reasons why they are not willing to work and see if they can be resolved by reassuring the employee of measures that are being taken to ensure the safety of employees.

 If the decision is taken to begin a disciplinary process, this should be fair and further information can be found on our post about disciplinary action.
 We strongly recommend that legal advice is taken prior to taking any action.